Anucha Browne Sanders: Personal

 Sanders graduated from Saint Saviour High School in Brooklyn, New York.
 Sanders is divorced with three children.
-She is currently the vice president of women's basketball championships for the NCAA after serving as senior associate athletics director for marketing and senior woman administrator at the University at Buffalo.
+She is currently the Chief Impact Officer at Tides after being the vice president of women's basketball championships for the NCAA, and serving as senior associate athletics director for marketing and senior woman administrator at the University at Buffalo.

 Sexual harassment lawsuit

 Several days after her firing in January 2006, Browne Sanders filed a sexual harassment lawsuit against New York Knicks general manager Isiah Thomas and Madison Square Garden (the corporation which owns the Knicks and several other New York sports franchises).
 The suit claimed that Thomas sexually harassed her, starting with his hiring by the Knicks in December 2003.
 It further claimed that her firing was in retaliation for her complaints about the alleged harassment.
 The lawsuit alleged that after Browne Sanders' lawyer told Madison Square Garden of her complaint, Madison Square Garden forced her out of work while it investigated the situation.
 At the conclusion of the investigation, Madison Square Garden fired Browne Sanders, allegedly because of "an inability to fulfill professional responsibilities."

 The lawsuit sought unspecified damages, and reinstatement to her former position with the Knicks.

 In August 2006, the lawsuit was expanded to include Knicks and Cablevision owner James Dolan as a defendant.

 On October 2, 2007, the jury returned a verdict finding Thomas and Madison Square Garden liable for sexual harassment.
 The jury also levied $11.6 million in punitive damages against MSG, but not Thomas.
 The defendants indicated that they would appeal the verdict.
 However, on December 10, 2007, the Knicks announced that the lawsuit had been settled for an unspecified amount, later revealed to be $11.5 million.